wp-plugins/feed-wrangler/readme.txt

 = What's a good way to test feed template changes? =

 On a Mac, I like using Firefox with the "Feeds" option set to "Show me a preview and ask me which Feed Reader to use".
 When you access your feed in Firefox, you have to clear the cache as you reload (COMMAND + SHIFT + R) -- otherwise you might have trouble seeing your changes.
 Viewing the source of that preview page will give you the raw feed source.
 Once the source looks fine, it's a good idea to drop the feed in an actual feed reader and see how it responds.
 Also, don't forget about [Feed Validator](http://feedvalidator.org// "Feed Validator for Atom and RSS").

+= Upgrading to Wordpress 2.6 deletes all my feeds  =

+If you're using version .1 of Feed Wrangler, you'll need to upgrade Feed Wrangler BEFORE upgrading your Wordpress to 2.6.